 Why not without excuses?

 Ideally, of course, you don't even get embarrassed to use an excuse to be late.
 After all, the survey also shows that 60 percent of all employers expect their employees to be punctual every day.
-Toothpaste containing caffeine can prove to be an effective aid in this context YUZ energy boost prove.
-It not only protects the teeth, but also wakes you up while you brush.
-So you start the day fit and can save a few minutes on the coffee machine - possibly the decisive factor when it comes to the morning fight against the clock!
+Toothpaste containing caffeine can prove to be an effective aid in this context YUZ energy boost prove Not only does it protect your teeth, it also wakes you up when brushing.
+This is how you start the day fit and can also save a few minutes at the coffee machine - possibly the decisive factor when it comes to the morning fight against the clock!